iAmInActions/alarmo/usb_payload/README.md

 - Copy the `a.bin` to the newly appeared drive.
 - Copy the `MarkFile` to the drive.

-The alarmo should disconnect from the PC and a picture of a cat is displayed on the screen.
+The Alarmo should disconnect from the PC and a picture of a cat is displayed on the screen.
+You can turn the dial to fade through different colors, press the back button to display a QR code with [AES key data](../key_bruteforcer/README.md), or press down on the dial to make the cat return.

 ## Building
 - Make sure to clone the repo with all submodules.
 - Enter the AES key and IV in the `key.py` file.
 - Run `make`.

+## Credits
+- https://github.com/nayuki/QR-Code-generator for QR Code generation.